-GenNext is a collaboration between The College Music Society and NAMM (the National Association of Music Merchants) that provides opportunities for college, conservatory, and university music faculty and students to learn about the nearly $100 billion music industry and to network with industry leaders.
+GenNext is a collaboration between CMS (The College Music Society) and NAMM (the National Association of Music Merchants) that provides opportunities for college, conservatory, and university music faculty and students to learn about the $100 billion music industry and to network with industry leaders..

-- exposure to careers and employment opportunities in music and the music products industry,
+- exposure to internships and careers in music and the music products and events industry

-- discussions of current issues of the music products industry and education community, and
+- discussions of current issues of the music industry and education community

-Participation in the GenNext program is open to members of NAMM, members of The College Music Society, and students currently enrolled in college-/university-level music programs.
+Participation in the GenNext program is open to members of NAMM, members of The College Music Society, and students currently enrolled in higher education music programs.